mdmitry1/optimization-tutorial/README.md

 a pre-submission version of which is provided on arXiv:
 <https://arxiv.org/abs/2402.01415>

-Coming soon: Support for NLP and LLMs in SMLP -- see [SMLP_manual_v2.pdf] for more details:
+Coming soon: Support for NLP and LLMs in SMLP.
+See [SMLP_manual_v2.pdf](https://github.com/SMLP-Systems/smlp/SMLP_manual_v2.pdf) for more details.

 NLP:
 -	NLP based text classification.
 Applicable to spam detection, sentiment analysis, and more.